pasis/xmpp.pasis.pp.ua/en/libstrophe-first-xmpp-program/index.markdown

 # libstrophe: Your first XMPP program

 When learning a programming language, it is common to write a "Hello world" as the first program.
 There is similar tradition for XMPP: an echo bot.
-Let's write such a program in C language with libstrophe library.
-And figure libstrophe basics out on the way.
+Let's write such a program in the C programming language with the libstrophe library.
+And figure out the basics of libstrophe on the way.

-Building process is presented to Unix like systems or Cygwin.
+The building process is presented for Unix like systems or Cygwin.
 However, the code works under Windows with Visual Studio as well.

 libstrophe source code is distributed with simple examples, including basic.c and bot.c: